-The entertainment system on your boat consists of a Fusion® AM/FM stereo w/four (4) waterproof speakers, and USB/MP3 input.
+The entertainment system on your boat consists of a Fusion[®] AM/FM stereo w/four (4) waterproof speakers, and MP3/USB input.
 The stereo unit is located on the console, starboard of the helm.
-There are two (2) waterproof speakers on the lower front of the console (P&S).
-An additional two (2) waterproof speakers are located on the forward wall of the stern deck (P&S).
+There are two (2) waterproof speakers on the front of the stern seating and two (2), one each on the bow seating (P&S).